nlesc-recruit/cudawrappers/README.md

 ## Usage

-We use CMake in this project, so you can clone and build this library with the following steps:
+CMake is used to build cudawrappers.
+To compile the library, run:

 ```shell
 git clone https://github.com/nlesc-recruit/cudawrappers